-If you’ve spotted the term “UGC creator” popping up on your feed, you’re not alone.
+If you’ve spotted the term “UGC creator” on your TikTok or Instagram feed, you’re not alone.

 What Is a UGC Creator?